Toy advertising: Celebrity and character endorsement

-Toy premiums, games and collectibles
+Toy premiums, games, and collectibles

-Contest and give away prizes are effective practices marketers use to entice children and increase the sales.
-Cereal companies are renowned for contest and giveaway prizes, directly targeted at children.
+Contest and giveaway prizes are effective practices marketers use to entice children and increase sales.
+Cereal companies are renowned for contest and giveaway prizes directly targeted at children.
 Similar to fast food, cereal companies generate excitement around their brand through the use of toys and games.
-Competition based advertisement can increase sales traffic as consumers believe the more they buy the higher their chances of winning are.
+Competition-based advertising can increase sales traffic as consumers believe the more they buy, the higher their chances of winning are.
 This is also effective when the prized toy is a mystery and children have to buy the product to find out what it is.
 An example of this is the Weetbix All Black campaign, where Weetbix released All Black collector cards.
-Weetbix was able to engage their targeted audience, young boys, to want to purchase Weetbix so they can get the nationally loved rugby team's trading cards.
-By collecting and trading the cards also enhances social benefits for young children.
-By using rewards schemes Weetbix has encouraged children to choose a healthier cereal for breakfast.
-This is counteractive towards competitive sugar based cereal brands thus benefiting both Weetbix and children.
+Weetbix was able to engage their targeted audience, young boys, to want to purchase Weetbix so they could get the nationally loved rugby team's trading cards.
+Collecting and trading the cards also enhances social benefits for young children.
+By using reward schemes, Weetbix has encouraged children to choose a healthier cereal for breakfast.
+This is counteractive to competitive sugar-based cereal brands, thus benefiting both Weetbix and children.

 Exclusive kids only

 Marketers have been known to entice children through the use of exclusion.
-By directly advertising products as ‘kids only’ builds the experience feel special.
-This type of advertising is common throughout food companies, promoting that this drink or snack is just for kids making it immediately more engaging.
-The company Trix, an all-time favourite American cereal slogan reads "Silly rabbit, Trix are for kids."
+By directly advertising products as 'kids only', it makes the experience feel special.
+This type of advertising is common throughout food companies, promoting that this drink or snack is just for kids, making it immediately more engaging.
+Trix, an all-time favorite American cereal, has a slogan that reads, "Silly rabbit, Trix are for kids."
 Promoting the impression of exclusion and importance.

 Packaging

 Toys are advertised in shops and on product packaging.

-The colour on the packaging of a children's toy is often carefully selected in order to appeal to a certain demographic.
+The color on the packaging of a children's toy is often carefully selected in order to appeal to a certain demographic.

-The educational benefits of toys are also explained on packaging for the benefit of parents.
-Skills which a child will gain, such as hand–eye coordination, exploration and problem solving are made explicit.
+The educational benefits of toys are also explained on the packaging for the benefit of parents.
+Skills that a child will gain, such as hand–eye coordination, exploration, and problem-solving, are made explicit.